You know the one where the guy brings a goat on the bus and it shits on the floor? Well, I do.

-My boyfriend and I encountered many strange and quirky things during our 2018 trip to Georgia and one of them was the minibus/van public transport system.
-They’re called marshrutkas and they’ll get you almost anywhere around the country for a cheap price, at some point.
+My boyfriend and I encountered many strange quirks during our 2018 trip to Georgia and one of them was the minibus/van public transport system.
+They’re called marshrutkas and they’ll get you almost anywhere around the country for a cheap price, at some point anyway.
 While they do have an official schedule, their departure times are largely dependent on the mood of the driver and the amount of people wanting to go in that direction, so getting to where you want to go requires a bit of patience.
 We managed quite successfully actually, so there will be a separate travel tip post on how to do that, but this one is all about the tales from inside the minibuses, because that’s where the real fun happens.

 #1: It can be hard getting started